hamlucas123/WHO-Project/README.md

 ```
 ## Initial setup
+Please refer to the Analysis section to see which scripts to run.

 To run the script:
 1. Set working directory to source file location
 2. Select all code and press run